hilwat/shipwars/README.md

 - SVG should move upon hover over change - try svgator?
 Also make the button darker like first page

 Third page
-- light grey still there no matter what I do
+- light grey still there no matter what I doA
 - Need to do dynamic code in code that ID to be game link
 - Social share need to happen - so find how to do the links? trigger popups
 - Your matched dynamic?
 Should there be a waiting screen depending on gametype?